 What is Google Drive?
 If you have a Google or Gmail account, you already have access to Google Drive too.
 Essentially, Drive is Google’s cloud-based file management system.
 We’ll cover how exactly this works a little later.

 First though, it’s worth considering the alternatives.
-That is, most people simply store and organise their files and folders in the file manager on their desktop.
+Most people simply store and organise their files and folders in the file manager on their desktop.
 This is kind of the default way of doing things.

 As we’ll see, Google Drive offers a range of benefits that local hosting cannot.
 However, there are also certain drawbacks.
 As such, it’s important to have a sound understanding of Google Drive before you make a decision.